-The Education Consortium is a collaborative effort among Culpeper, Fauquier, Frederick, Shenandoah, Warren, Rappahannock and City of Winchester Public schools and Lord Fairfax Community College to create local access to professional development training for all school system personnel.
+The Education Consortium is a collaborative effort among Fauquier, Frederick, Page, Rappahannock, Shenandoah, Warren, and City of Winchester Public schools and Lord Fairfax Community College (becoming Laurel Ridge) to create local access to professional development training for all school system personnel.

 - Teachers from participating school systems can choose from over 40 FREE summer seminars in Middletown and Warrenton.